 - Service-level rollback: restore a previous container, Docker image or VM snapshot.

-- Package downgrade: if necessary, use the package manager’s downgrade mechanism or install a specific version package file.
+- Package downgrade: if needed, use the package manager’s downgrade mechanism or install a specific version package file.

 Practical details per manager